 Players should cancel moves if the target is out of the move's range, whether the target is an ally or an enemy.
 They should try to catch up first until the target is within the range so the move won't get wasted.
 This is most relevant to unit target moves.
-However, moves that are labeled Dash is an exception because they can be used to close the gap between the Pokemon and the target.
+However, moves that are labeled Dash are an exception because they can be used to close the gap between the Pokemon and the target.

-There are status effects like Unstoppable and Invulnerable that makes certain moves useless against the Pokemon with these status effects.
+There are status effects like Unstoppable and Invulnerable that make certain moves useless against the Pokemon with these status effects.
 It is best to cancel moves when the enemy Pokemon has these status effects.
 Players should wait until these status effects are gone before casting moves.

 Knowing all the status effects and how they work is crucial in playing Pokemon UNITE.

 It is hard to score goals while players are holding down a move's button.
 It is best to cancel moves first before scoring goals.

 Scoring Guide: When to Score Goals